rzadevv/Palintrace/README.md

 - `known_absent`: the source explicitly supplied an empty provenance collection;
 - `unavailable`: the adapter/backend did not expose transcript provenance.

-`declared` does not mean that MemLint checked a reference against a transcript.
-That verification belongs to a later phase.
+`declared` does not mean that an adapter checked a reference against a transcript.
+Mutation preconditions may resolve a reference when a controlled mutation specifically requires it.
 Graphiti episode IDs remain in `raw` and are not treated as transcript IDs unless the caller provides an explicit episode-to-transcript mapping.

 **Meaning of `active`.** This field is deliberately nullable and its mapping is documented per adapter below.
 It means "current/retrievable according to this source path," not a universal truth predicate.